tiby312/broccoli-project/report/src/ch11-api-design.md

 In this way, it would be nice if the query algorithms were generic of the type of reference they held.
 This way you could have a raycast(&mut Tree) function that allows you to mutate the elements it finds, or you could have a rayacst(&Tree) function that allows you to call it multiple times in parallel.

 To do this you can go down one of two paths, macros or generic associated types.
 GATs [don't exist yet](https://github.com/rust-lang/rfcs/blob/master/text/1598-generic_associated_types.md), and macros are hard to read and can be a head ache.
-Check out our rust reuses code between Iter and IterMut for slices for an example of macro solution.
+Check out how rust reuses code between Iter and IterMut for slices for an example of macro solution.
 So for now, we will just support mutable api.

 ## Making `Aabb` an unsafe trait vs Not